 People in warmer environments are also biologically unable to dispense of their blood sugar efficiently.
 So, for each degree of warming, an extra 100,000 Americans per year will get type 2 diabetes.

 2 – Siberia’s going to turn into a gigantic, flammable trampoline

 Boing, boing, boom.
 BBCExplore via YouTube

-The soil across much of the Siberian Arctic is full of bacteria that loves producing methane.
-It’s normally stored in the icy permafrost top layer, but as that part of the world is warming twice as fast as anywhere else, that methane – along with plenty of carbon dioxide – is escaping into the atmosphere.
+The frozen soil across much of the Siberian Arctic is full of microbes that, under warm and low-oxygen conditions, love producing methane by breaking down all the organic matter trapped there.
+As that part of the world is warming twice as fast as anywhere else, decompositions rates are kicking up a gear, and plenty of that methane – along with a fair amount of carbon dioxide – is escaping into the atmosphere.

 A lot of it’s getting temporarily trapped in underground pockets of wet earth, though.
 This means that, at present, there are approximately 7,000 sites around Siberia where the soil is legitimately bouncy and, if you have a lighter and a death wish, exceedingly explosive.